jordanadrianoo/Hack-Quarantine-2020/Flutter/README.md

 For this project, we will be developing on **Visual Studio Code**.
 Most likely Flutter Doctor will indicate that **Visual Studio code** is not ready for Flutter development.
 We will need to download an extension.

-## Flutter Extension From Visual Studio Market
+## Installing Flutter Extension From Visual Studio Market
 To download the Visual Studio Flutter Extension from the Market, it can be easily downloaded with the provided link.
 [Visual Studio Flutter Extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter)